 Toronto FC caps tumultuous week with much-needed 2-1 victory over D.C.
 United

-Bernardeschi, the club's leading scorer, was benched by coach Bob Bradley after an explosive outburst following last week's 1-0 loss at Austin FC with the Italian star complaining about the team's tactics.
+"We can sleep a bit better tonight but we still have a lot of work in front of us," he said.

+"I think today was a really collective effort where things went right," he added

-Despite the unrest, Toronto (3-5-7) started with purpose and went ahead in the 14th minute when an unmarked Kerr, who was starting for Bernardeschi, headed home a Lorenzo Insigne corner.
+Despite the unrest, Toronto started with purpose and went ahead in the 14th minute when an unmarked Kerr, who was starting for Bernardeschi, headed home an Insigne corner.
 It was the second goal of the season for the 20-year-old Kerr.

 The goal ended a 418-minute scoring drought in league play for Toronto, dating back to April 29 when CJ Sapong scored in a 1-0 win over visiting New York City FC.